dbaila123/smart_notes/SPRINTS/SPRINT 42/Nuevo filtro y marcas extemp/2- CREATE PROCEDURE sp_smart_extemp_marks_dashboard.md

--- Consulta principal con la cláusula WHERE dinámica sPersona_Nombre AS sNombres_Apellidos,
+-- Consulta principal con la cláusula WHERE dinámica

 DECLARE @sqlQuery NVARCHAR(MAX)

 SET @sqlQuery = N'

+SELECT dFecha

+INTO #DiasFeriados

+FROM Feriados

+WHERE dFecha BETWEEN @FechaInicio AND @FechaFin

+AND nEstado = 1

 SELECT

-nId_Colaborador,

-sPersona_Nombre AS sNombres_Apellidos,

-sPrimer_Nombre+ '' '' +sApe_Paterno AS sNombre_Colaborador,

-nEstado_Colaborador,
+m.nId_Colaborador,

+m.nId_Asistencia,

+c.nId_Persona,

+c.nEstado_Colaborador,

-SUM(CASE WHEN EstadoMarca IN (1,2) THEN 1 ELSE 0 END) AS nTotal_Dias_Laborados,
+COUNT(CASE WHEN ma.nEstado IN (0,1) THEN 1 ELSE NULL END) AS nTotal_Dias_Laborados,

+COUNT(CASE WHEN ma.nEstado IN (0,1) AND ma.nMarcaje_Extemporaneo = 0 THEN 1 ELSE NULL END) AS nDias_Normal,

+COUNT(CASE WHEN ma.nEstado IN (0,1) AND ma.nMarcaje_Extemporaneo = 1 THEN 1 ELSE NULL END) AS nMarcas_Extemp

+INTO #MarcaExtempCalculada

+FROM Asistencias m

+INNER JOIN Marcas ma

+ON m.nId_Colaborador = ma.nId_Colaborador

+AND m.dFecha_Asistencia = ma.dFecha_Jornada

+INNER JOIN Colaboradores c

+ON m.nId_Colaborador = c.nId_Colaborador

+INNER JOIN Horarios_Colaboradores hc

+ON c.nId_Colaborador = hc.nId_Colaborador

+AND hc.nEstado = 1

+INNER JOIN Horarios_Detalles hd ON hc.nId_Horario = hd.nId_Horario AND

+CASE

+WHEN hd.nDia = 0 THEN ''Sunday''

+WHEN hd.nDia = 1 THEN ''Monday''

+WHEN hd.nDia = 2 THEN ''Tuesday''

+WHEN hd.nDia = 3 THEN ''Wednesday''

+WHEN hd.nDia = 4 THEN ''Thursday''

+WHEN hd.nDia = 5 THEN ''Friday''

+WHEN hd.nDia = 6 THEN ''Saturday''

+END = DATENAME(WEEKDAY, m.dFecha_Asistencia)

+WHERE m.dFecha_Asistencia BETWEEN @FechaInicio AND @FechaFin

+AND m.nTiene_Marca > 0

+AND NOT EXISTS (SELECT 1 FROM #DiasFeriados df WHERE df.dFecha = m.dFecha_Asistencia)

+GROUP BY m.nId_Colaborador, m.nId_Asistencia, c.nId_Persona, c.nEstado_Colaborador

+SELECT

+s.nId_Colaborador,

+COUNT(CASE WHEN s.nEstado_Solicitud = 1 THEN 1 ELSE NULL END) AS nSolicitudes_Pendientes,

+COUNT(CASE WHEN s.nEstado_Solicitud = 3 THEN 1 ELSE NULL END) AS nSolicitudes_Aprobadas,

+COUNT(CASE WHEN s.nEstado_Solicitud IN (1, 3) THEN 1 ELSE NULL END) AS nTotal_Solicitudes

+INTO #SolicitudesInfo

+FROM Solicitudes s

+INNER JOIN Horarios_Colaboradores hc on s.nId_Colaborador = hc.nId_Colaborador AND hc.nEstado = 1

+INNER JOIN Horarios_Detalles hd ON hc.nId_Horario = hd.nId_Horario AND

+CASE

+WHEN hd.nDia = 0 THEN ''Sunday''

+WHEN hd.nDia = 1 THEN ''Monday''

+WHEN hd.nDia = 2 THEN ''Tuesday''

+WHEN hd.nDia = 3 THEN ''Wednesday''

+WHEN hd.nDia = 4 THEN ''Thursday''

+WHEN hd.nDia = 5 THEN ''Friday''

+WHEN hd.nDia = 6 THEN ''Saturday''

+END = DATENAME(WEEKDAY, s.dFecha_Solicitud)

+WHERE s.dFecha_Solicitud BETWEEN @FechaInicio AND @FechaFin

+AND s.nId_Tipo_Solicitud = 4

+AND NOT EXISTS (SELECT 1 FROM #DiasFeriados df WHERE df.dFecha = s.dFecha_Solicitud)

+GROUP BY s.nId_Colaborador

+select

+mec.nId_Colaborador,

+p.sPersona_Nombre AS sNombres_Apellidos,

+p.sPrimer_Nombre + '' '' + p.sApe_Paterno AS sNombre_Colaborador,

+mec.nEstado_Colaborador,

 @FechaInicio AS dFecha_Inicio,

 @FechaFin AS dFecha_Fin,

-SUM(CASE WHEN EstadoMarca = 0 THEN 1 ELSE 0 END) AS nSin_Marcas,
+COUNT(mec.nId_Asistencia) as nTotal_Dias_Laborados,

-SUM(CASE WHEN EstadoMarca = 1 THEN 1 ELSE 0 END) AS nDias_Normal,
+COUNT(CASE WHEN mec.nDias_Normal > 0 AND mec.nMarcas_Extemp = 0 THEN 1 ELSE NULL END) as nDias_Normal,

-SUM(CASE WHEN EstadoMarca = 2 THEN 1 ELSE 0 END) AS nMarcas_Extemp
+COUNT(CASE WHEN mec.nMarcas_Extemp > 0 THEN 1 ELSE NULL END) as nMarcas_Extemp,

-FROM (

-SELECT

-m.nId_Colaborador,

-p.sPersona_Nombre,

-p.sPrimer_Nombre as sPrimer_Nombre,

-p.sApe_Paterno AS sApe_Paterno,

-c.nEstado_Colaborador,

-dbo.fg_get_calcular_estado_marca_extemp(m.nId_Colaborador, m.dFecha_Asistencia) AS EstadoMarca,

-m.dFecha_Asistencia

-FROM

-Asistencias m

-INNER JOIN

-Colaboradores c ON c.nId_Colaborador = m.nId_Colaborador

-INNER JOIN
+COALESCE(si.nSolicitudes_Pendientes, 0) AS nSolicitudes_Pendientes,

+COALESCE(si.nSolicitudes_Aprobadas, 0) AS nSolicitudes_Aprobadas,

+COALESCE(si.nTotal_Solicitudes, 0) AS nTotal_Solicitudes

-Personas p ON c.nId_Persona = p.nId_Persona
+from Personas p

-WHERE

-m.dFecha_Asistencia BETWEEN @FechaInicio AND @FechaFin
+INNER JOIN #MarcaExtempCalculada mec on p.nId_Persona = mec.nId_Persona

+LEFT JOIN #SolicitudesInfo si on mec.nId_Colaborador = si.nId_Colaborador

 ' + @whereClause + '

-) AS MarcasExtemp

 GROUP BY

-sPersona_Nombre,nId_Colaborador, sPrimer_Nombre, sApe_Paterno, nEstado_Colaborador
+p.sPersona_Nombre,

+mec.nId_Colaborador,

+p.sPrimer_Nombre,

+p.sApe_Paterno,

+mec.nEstado_Colaborador,

+si.nSolicitudes_Pendientes,

+si.nSolicitudes_Aprobadas,

+si.nTotal_Solicitudes

-ORDER BY nMarcas_Extemp DESC'
+ORDER BY

---Set @paginationClause

---EXEC sp_get_pagination_clause @pnum, @size , @paginationClause OUTPUT
+nMarcas_Extemp DESC

+DROP TABLE #DiasFeriados'

 -- Ejecutar la consulta dinámica con los parámetros correctamente declarados